labmesh-health/COLMIS/README.md

 # COLMIS
-This is tool to analyse the cumulative operations list
+This is a tool to analyse the cumulative operations list